Climate justice: Court cases and litigation

 In 2019, the Supreme Court of the Netherlands confirmed that the government must cut carbon dioxide emissions further, as climate change threatens citizens' human rights.

-By December 2022, the number of climate change-related lawsuits had grown to 2,180, more than half in the U.S. (1,522 lawsuits).
+By December 2022, the number of climate change-related lawsuits had grown to 2,180, more than half in the US (1,522 lawsuits).
 The organization Our Children's Trust filed a lawsuit on the basis that the government had been ineffective in protecting the constitutional rights to life, liberty and protection of the youth of the United States.
 Based on existing laws, some relevant parties can already be forced into action by means of courts, such as with ie Saúl V. RWE.